karatelabs/karate/README.md

 ```

 ## `callonce`
-Cucumber has a limitation where `Background:` steps are re-run for every `Scenario:` and unfortunately even for every `Examples:` row within a `Scenario Outline:`.
-This is clearly not ideal especially for expensive and time-consuming HTTP calls, and [this is still an open issue](https://github.com/cucumber/cucumber-jvm/issues/515).
-Fortunately you can elegantly work-around this limitation of Cucumber with the help of Karate's `callonce` keyword.
-This behaves exactly like [`call`](#call) but is guaranteed to execute only once.
+Cucumber has a limitation where `Background:` steps are re-run for every `Scenario:`.
+And if you have a`Scenario Outline:`, this happens for *every* row in the `Examples:`.
+This is a problem especially for expensive, time-consuming HTTP calls, and this has been an [open issue for a long time](https://github.com/cucumber/cucumber-jvm/issues/515).

+Karate's `callonce` keyword behaves exactly like [`call`](#call) but is guaranteed to execute only once.
 The results of the first call are cached, and any future calls will simply return the cached result instead of executing the JavaScript function (or feature) again and again.

-This does require you to move 'set-up' into a separate `*.feature` (or JavaScript) file, which totally makes sense for things not part of the 'main' test flow and which need to be re-usable anyway.
-You can find an example in the [karate-demos](karate-demo).
+This does require you to move 'set-up' into a separate `*.feature` (or JavaScript) file.
+But this totally makes sense for things not part of the 'main' test flow and which typically need to be re-usable anyway.

-So you can indeed get the same effect as using a [`@BeforeClass`](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html) annotation.
+So you can indeed get the same effect as using a [`@BeforeClass`](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html) annotation, and you can find an example in the [karate-demo](karate-demo).

 # Advanced / Tricks